 This sets out the processes to be used by the Local Authority in involving the community in the preparation, alteration and continuing review of all Local Development Documents and development management decisions.
 The Statement of

-Community Involvement is an essential part of the new-look Local
+Community Involvement is an essential part of the new-look Local policies and proposals in a 'parent' Development Plan Document.

 Plans.